 The City of Missoula's Annual Action Plan describes housing, economic development, public facilities and public service activities that will be undertaken in the Program Year from July 1 through June 30.
 For more information or to offer comment, contact Jean Harte at (406) 258-3712 or email firstname.lastname@example.org.

-Copies of the draft Action Plan are available for review at the GCP office (223 W Alder), at the Missoula City-County Public Library (301 East Main) or from this link.
+Copies of the draft Action Plan are available at the GCP office (223 W Alder), at the Missoula City-County Public Library (301 East Main) or from this link.
 To request this document in a different format, contact Jean Harte (406-258-3712).

 Archived Action Plans - to view plans for prior fiscal years